The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization

+From the statistical physics point of view, $\Tr (\Sigma_t)$ characterizes the kinetic energy~\cite{gardiner2009stochastic}, thus it is natural to force the energy to be unchanging, otherwise it is trivial that the higher the energy is, the less stable the system is.

+\paragraph{The ill-conditioning of minima} Consider the isotropic minima where the Hessian is $H_t=\lambda I$, our escaping indicator becomes $\Tr(H_t\Sigma_t) = \lambda \Tr\Sigma_t$, which is invariant under constraint Eq.~\eqref{eq:tr-const}.
+Thus the noise structure has no impact on escaping from isotropic minima.
+However, for the minima where the Hessian is highly ill-conditioned, which is the typical case in practical over-parameterized neural networks~\cite{sagun2017empirical}, the noise structure could cause huge difference on escaping behaviors, as analyzed below.

-Generally speaking, $H$ and $\Sigma$ being semi-positive definite, to achieve the maximum of $\Tr(H\Sigma)$ under constraint~(\ref{eq:tr_const}), $\Sigma$ should be $\Sigma^* = (\Tr\Sigma)\cdot\lambda_1 u_1 u_1^T$, where $\lambda_1, u_1$ are the maximal eigenvalue and corresponding unit eigenvector of $H$.
-Note that the rank-1 matrix $\Sigma^*$ is highly anisotropic.
-More generally, the following Proposition~(\ref{thm:aniso_benefit}) characterizes one kind of anisotropic noise significantly outperforming isotropic noise in order of number of parameters $D$, given $H$ is ill-conditioned.
+\paragraph{The structure of noise} For semi-positive definite $H_t, \Sigma_t$ and assuming $H_t$ has distinguished top eigenvalues, to achieve the maximum of $\Tr(H_t\Sigma_t)$ under constraint Eq.\eqref{eq:tr-const}, $\Sigma_t$ should be $\Sigma_t^* = (\Tr\Sigma_t)\cdot u_1 u_1^T$, where $u_1$ is the first unit eigenvector of $H_t$.
+Note this rank-1 matrix $\Sigma_t^*$ is highly anisotropic.
+More generally, the following Proposition~\ref{thm:aniso_benefit} characterizes one kind of anisotropic noise significantly outperforming its isotropic equivalence, given $H$ is ill-conditioned.